Application Process and Forms

 - Presubmittal Application Packet - This packet includes a checklist with instructions, an application form, a sample submittal letter, and sample plans.

 You can find general submittal requirements for different application types here.
 Though we provide these as a courtesy, please keep in mind that presubmittal meetings are required for new applications.
 Your planner and engineer will provide specific requirements for your application during a presubmittal meeting.
-We are currently updating our submittal requirements forms; please contact us if you have questions!

 Many applications require supplemental information such as letters authorizing somebody to make an application on behalf of a property owner.
 You can download miscellaneous forms if you need them for your project.